From veering triangulations to link spaces and back again: The link space

 We deduce that the closures of the four rectangles $R_{00}$, $R_{10}$, $R_{11}$, and $R_{01}$ meet cyclically along subintervals of $\ell^S$ and $\ell_U$.
 The only point contained in all four closures is their common material corner $\ell^S \cap \ell_U$.
 This proves \refitm{FaceRectRect}.
-Conclusion \refitm{FaceRectBdy} follows from \refitm{FaceRectRect} and \reflem{EdgeRectangle}\refitm{EdgeRectBdy}. \end{proof}
+Conclusion \refitm{FaceRectBdy} follows from \refitm{FaceRectRect} and \reflem{EdgeRect}\refitm{EdgeRectBdy}.
+The two parts of Conclusion \refitm{FaceSpan} follow from the decomposition of $\rect(f)$ given above. \end{proof}

+\begin{lemma} Suppose that $K$ is a layer of a layering.
+Suppose that $e$ is an edge of $K$.
+Suppose that $s$ is a side of $\rect(e)$.
+Then there is a face of $K$ whose face rectangle contains the interior of $s$. \end{lemma}

+\begin{proof} Breaking symmetry, we suppose that $e$ is red and $s$ is the east side of $\rect(e)$.
+Let $c$ be the cusp corresponding to the northeastern ideal corner of $\rect(e)$.
+See \reffig{LinkSpaceFaceFlowChart}(a).
+Let $f$ be the face of $K$ incident to $e$ so that $\rect(f)$ extends to the south or east of $\rect(e)$.

+Label the edges of $f$ as $e$, $e'$, and $e''$, ordered anticlockwise.
+Thus $e''$ is the other edge of $f$ incident to $c$.
+There are now two cases as $e''$ is blue or red.
+If $e''$ is blue then the interior of $s$ lies in $\rect(f)$ and we are done.
+The two subcases in which $e''$ is blue are shown in \reffig{LinkSpaceFaceFlowChart}(b).

+Suppose instead that $e''$ is red.
+See \reffig{LinkSpaceFaceFlowChart}(c).
+Suppose that $f'$ is the face that meets $f$ along $e''$.
+Let $e'''$ be the edge of $f'$ that meets $c$.
+There are two cases as $e'''$ is red or blue. \begin{itemize} \item If $e'''$ is red then $s$ again lies in $\bdy \rect(f')$.
+So, in this case, we replace $f$ by $f'$ and continue rotating about $c$ in the anticlockwise direction.
+See \reffig{LinkSpaceFaceFlowChart}(d).
+By \reflem{CannotTurnLeftForever} we do not revisit this case forever and must eventually find that $e'''$ is blue. \item If $e'''$ is blue then there are two cases, as the remaining edge of $f'$ is red (\reffig{LinkSpaceFaceFlowChart}(e), two possible combinatorial configurations) or blue (\reffig{LinkSpaceFaceFlowChart}(f)).
+In all cases, the interior of $s$ lies in $\rect(f')$. \qedhere \end{itemize} \end{proof}

 \begin{lemma} Suppose that $K$ is a layer of a layering.
 Then